nishantkabra123/BookStore/README.md

 # BookStore

-A project using Java,Javascript where we can perform crud operations,upload images,list books etc
+A project using Java,Javascript to manage books